MarcJAndersen/rrdfqbcrnd0/README.md

 Extract the zip file to a directory of your choosing.

-Go to the directory and open the rrdfqbcrnd0.Rproj file.
+Go to the directory, change to rrdfqbcrnd0 subdirectory and open the rrdfqbcrnd0.Rproj file.

 ### Clone from GitHub and start using Rstudio

 Clone the repository (https://github.com/MarcJAndersen/rrdfqbcrnd0.git).

-Go to the directory and open the rrdfqbcrnd0.Rproj file.
+Go to the directory, change to rrdfqbcrnd0 subdirectory and open the rrdfqbcrnd0.Rproj file.

 ### Install in R from GitHub